-Additional requirements that apply to participants that are Foreign Currency Settlement Banks are described under SSF Standard 8.3.
+Additional requirements that apply to participants that are Foreign Currency Settlement Banks are described under Key Consideration 9.3.

-15.3 A securities settlement facility should monitor compliance with its participation requirements on an ongoing basis and have clearly defined and publicly disclosed procedures for facilitating the suspension and orderly exit of a participant that breaches, or no longer meets, the participation requirements.
+18.3 A securities settlement facility should monitor compliance with its participation requirements on an ongoing basis and have clearly defined and publicly disclosed procedures for facilitating the suspension and orderly exit of a participant that breaches, or no longer meets, the participation requirements.

-Austraclear has wide-ranging powers to sanction its participants in order to preserve the integrity of the SSF.
+Austraclear has wide-ranging powers to sanction its participants.
 Austraclear may suspend or terminate a participant's authority to settle transactions in the event of a default, or in the event of a breach of the Regulations and Procedures that may have an adverse effect on the SSF.
 The action taken in the event of a breach will depend on a number of factors, including the participant's history of compliance and whether the breach implies negligence, incompetence or dishonesty.
 Where a breach has been identified and the participant has taken appropriate steps to rectify it, Austraclear will typically continue to monitor the participant closely for a period of time.
 Breaches are also referred to ASIC and, in most cases, are investigated by ASX Compliance for formal disciplinary action.

-Standard 16: Tiered participation arrangements
+Principle 19: Tiered participation arrangements

-A securities settlement facility should identify, monitor and manage the material risks to the securities settlement facility arising from tiered participation arrangements.
+A securities settlement facility should identify, monitor, and manage the material risks to the securities settlement facility arising from tiered participation arrangements.